Zeyy404/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home script would change the working directory to the user's home directory 3-listfiles script display the current directory contents in a long format 4-listmorefiles script display current directory contents, including hidden files, in long format
+2-bring_me_home script would change the working directory to the user's home directory 3-listfiles script display the current directory contents in a long format 4-listmorefiles script display current directory contents, including hidden files, in long format 5-listfilesdigitonly script would display current directory contents, including hidden files and user and group ID, in a long format